 $ cd 01-pytorch-basics

-environment.yml file, creates a virtual environment with the name
+environment.yml file, identifies the right dependencies for your operating system, creates a virtual environment with the given name (

-01-pytorch-basics and installs all the required libraries inside the environment, to avoid modifying your system-wide installation of Python.
+01-pytorch-basics by default) and installs all the required libraries inside the environment, to avoid modifying your system-wide installation of Python.
+It uses

 5. Activate the virtual environment by running